Select technical document to download:

 Limestone is darker and has a more classic, more uniform look usually over a range of colours varying from Light Grey, to Blue/Grey to a darker shade of Blue/Black.

 We also sometimes carry out projects with a mix of the two types of stone.
-A common mix is 90% Sandstone with 10% Kilkenny Limestone.
+A common mix is 90% Sandstone with 10% Glenmore Limestone.

 In Ireland, the Sandstone tends to be the more popular choice but the choice also depends on the county quite a bit and tends to reflect the most common local stone in that particular county.

 Fireplace/chimney breast /porch - 2 to 3 days.

 House Fronts /Walls/Entrances/Patios - 1 to 1.5 weeks normally.

 A fixed price for the job is shown on the quotation as well as a start and finish date.

 With Thin Stone, there is no mess or chippings left over after the project is completed.
 It is a very easy and tidy way of carrying your stonework.

 Our stonework is guaranteed for ten years.
 We do it very well and just do not have any issues afterwards.

 Type and scope of stonework project being considered, estimated costs and budget, completion date of project, any preparatory work which will be needed.